Home | Blog Index | Blog Archives | Christianity & Faith Essays

 And video from the day:

-This likely wraps up my 2017 Great Plains storm observing season, but I'll hold off on declaring that until I make my final Trip 2 detailed summary post (again, most likely coming this weekend).
+This likely wraps up my 2017 Great Plains storm photography season, but I'll hold off on declaring that until I make my final Trip 2 detailed summary post (again, most likely coming this weekend).
 Stay tuned!

 GO: Home | Storm Expeditions | Photography | Extreme Weather Library | Stock Footage | Blog